NeilLXia/ArtSwipe/README.md

 # ArtSwipe

 ArtSwipe is a mobile app concept that combines the swipe left/right feature of Tinder with the buying and selling of artwork on eBay.
-The idea behind ArtSwipe is to make the process of buying and selling art more accessible, interactive and engaging for users, especially for art enthusiasts who are looking for a unique and personalized experience.
+The idea behind ArtSwipe is to make the process of buying and selling art more accessible, interactive, and engaging for users, simplifying the process of buying art.

 ## Authors